engagingnewsproject/enp-platform/Readme.md

 - You might have to run `composer require hellonico/timber-dump-extension` to get the [Timber Dump Extension](https://github.com/nlemoine/timber-dump-extension#timber-dump-extension).

-- Make sure on the Local App you have your php version above 8.1.0.
+- Check the Local App setup:

+  - Web server: Apache
+  - PHP version above 8.1.0, something like 8.2.10.

 - __Switch to WordPress default theme.__